Lium1126/Lium1126/README.md

   - C lang: Studying of basic programming
   - C++: Competitive programming
   - Java: Studied at university
-  - Python: I used for research in high school
+  - Python: I used for research in high school and more

 - Web programming languages🌎
   - PHP: Backend programs for some Web Apps